 2. Hot Springs

 Calling all history buffs!
-The Omni Homestead Resort in Hot Springs has been standing for 250 years as America’s first resort.
+The Omni Homestead Resort in Hot Springs has been standing for more than 250 years as America’s first resort.
 Over 20 sitting and former presidents have made visits to the hotel, including George Washington, Thomas Jefferson, and Bill Clinton to name a few.
 The historic resort boasts a full-service spa with hot springs fed pools and river reflexology.